iTwin/presentation/packages/hierarchies/learning/HierarchyFiltering.md

 However in some cases it may be useful to leave this grouping node collapsed in the resulting hierarchy.

 For this purpose, there's an option to limit auto-expansion of nodes to a given grouping node that is expected to be in the resulting hierarchy.
-In order to do that, there has to be provided a minimal set of information about the grouping node: node's key and depth in the hierarchy, which can be determined from `parentKeys` attribute.
+In order to do that, there has to be provided a minimal set of information about the grouping node: node's key and depth in the hierarchy, which can be determined from the `parentKeys` attribute.

 The following code snippet shows how to limit hierarchy auto-expansion to a given grouping node: